yiisoft/config/README.md

 [![type-coverage](https://shepherd.dev/github/yiisoft/config/coverage.svg)](https://shepherd.dev/github/yiisoft/config)

 This [Composer](https://getcomposer.org/) plugin provides assembling of configurations distributed with composer packages.
-It allows putting configuration needed to use a package right inside thus implementing a plugin system.
-The package becomes a plugin holding both the code and its configuration.
+It is implementing a plugin system which allows to provide the configuration needed to use a package direclty when installing it to make it run out-of-the-box.
+The package becomes a plugin holding both the code and its default configuration.

 ## Requirements